Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): Figures

-{\bf Fig 3:} {\bf{(a):}} Peak spread $\Gamma_{\vec{q}}(T)$ of all CDW-1 peaks in the $x=0$ data. {\bf{(b):}} The quadratic momentum ($H^2$) dependence of $\Gamma_{\vec{q}}(T)$. $\langle\Gamma_{H}\rangle$ (symbols) is obtained by averaging $\Gamma_{\vec{q}}$ over values of $K$ and $L$ that share the same $|H|$.
-The error bars indicate the standard deviation. {\bf{(c):}} From the erratic and broad distribution of $\Gamma_{\vec{q}}(T)$ in panel (a), the momentum-independent spread $\Gamma_0$ extracted from the 3D quadratic fit [Eq.~\eqref{Eq_mom_fit}] shows a $T$ independent (resolution limited) spread below $T_{c1}$ [$T_{c1}=261$ K from Fig.~2 (d)].
-Error bars on the symbols are 95\% confidence bounds on $\Gamma_0$. {\bf{(d-f):}} The $\vec{q}$ independent broadening of CDW-1 peak spread, $\Gamma_0(T)$, extracted from $\sim 2000$ peaks by fitting their $\Gamma_{\vec{q}}$ to a quadratic function of $\vec{q}$ [Eq.~\eqref{Eq_mom_fit}] for $x=2\%$, 2.6\%, and 2.9\% in panels (d), (e) and (f) respectively.
-Error bars indicate 95\% confidence bounds.
+{\bf Fig 3:} Momentum independent peak spread and Bragg glass transition. {\bf{(a):}} Peak spread $\Gamma_{\vec{q}}(T)$ of all CDW-1 peaks in the $x=0$ data. {\bf{(b):}} The quadratic momentum ($H^2$) dependence of $\Gamma_{\vec{q}}(T)$. $\langle\Gamma_{H}\rangle$ (symbols) is obtained by averaging $\Gamma_{\vec{q}}$ over values of $K$ and $L$ that share the same $|H|$.
+The symbols show the mean $\pm$ one standard deviation.
+The markers are color-coded, and the color bar indicates the number of peaks determining the statistics of each marker. {\bf{(c):}} From the erratic and broad distribution of $\Gamma_{\vec{q}}(T)$ in panel (a), the momentum-independent spread $\Gamma_0$ extracted from the 3D quadratic fit [Eq.~\eqref{Eq_mom_fit}] shows a $T$ independent (resolution limited) spread below $T_{c1}$, where $T_{c1}=262$ K from Fig.~2 (d).
+Symbols give the fit estimate, and error bars give 95\% confidence bounds on $\Gamma_0$ estimated from 4877 peaks.
+The dashed line shows the linear extrapolation [Eq.~\eqref{EQ_fitting}] to vanishing width. {\bf{(d-f):}} The $\vec{q}$ independent broadening of CDW-1 peak spread, $\Gamma_0(T)$, extracted by fitting their $\Gamma_{\vec{q}}$ to a quadratic function of $\vec{q}$ [Eq.~\eqref{Eq_mom_fit}] for $x=2\%$, 2.6\%, and 2.9\% in panels (d), (e) and (f) respectively.
+Symbols give the fit estimate, and error bars give 95\% confidence bounds on $\Gamma_0$ estimated from 3688 (2.0\%), 2109 (2.6\%) and 2591 (2.9\%) peaks.
 Dashed lines are a phenomenological fitting function [Eq.~\eqref{EQ_fitting}] to extract CDW-1 Bragg glass temperature $T_{BG_1}$.
 The dotted lines mark the resolution limit $\overline{\Gamma}$ from the fit.
 We find a Bragg glass regime for $x=2\%$ and 2.6\% sample by extracting $T_{BG_1}$ (vertical solid lines) from extrapolating the broadening regime to zero spread. {\bf{(g)}:} Our estimates for the transition temperatures $T_{c1}$ of $x=0\%$ (star symbol) and $T_{BG_1}$ of $x>0$ (up triangle symbols) are overlaid on the phase diagram from the in-plane resistance anisotropy measurements (square symbols) from Ref.~\citenum{Straquadine2019Phys.Rev.B}.
 Lines are guides to the eyes.
 The CDW-1 long range ordered phase of $x=0\%$ is indicated by the dashed orange line, and the CDW-1 Bragg glass phase lies below $T_{BG_1}$ for $x>0$.